rykroon/blog/content/posts/zirp.md

 ### The Wealthy: Rewarded for Standing Still
 Now picture a wealthy investor, someone who doesn’t work for a living, because they don’t have to.
 Maybe they sold a company a few years ago, walked away with $50 million, and now spend their days managing a private portfolio from a beach house or penthouse office.

 When interest rates rise, it’s not a threat.
 It’s a windfall.
 They don’t need to chase risky investments or roll the dice on startups anymore.
 They simply move their money into government bonds or high-yield savings accounts.
-At 5%, that $50 million earns them $2.5 million a year—without lifting a finger, without taking on risk, and without contributing anything to real economic activity.
+At 5%, that $50 million earns them $2.5 million a year, without lifting a finger, without taking on risk, and without contributing anything to real economic activity.

 This kind of passive income doesn’t change how they live.
 They’re already flying first class, already driving luxury cars, already eating at Michelin-star restaurants.
 An extra 2.5 million a year doesn’t lead to more spending, it just gets reinvested or added to their estate.